-Once your completed application has been received, it will be acknowledged and an Advice and Guidance appointment will be arranged.
+Step 3: Once your completed application to study at Huish has been received, it will be acknowledged and an Advice and Guidance appointment (interview) will be arranged.
 For applications made outside of the UK, our preferred method is a Skype appointment.

 During the application process we will also request the following documentation:

 - Copies of any qualification certificates already received

 - Copy of your passport